Nageswar-Sahoo/EMLO4_HYDRA/README.md

-<h1>Dogs Breed Classification Dataset Training, Evaluation, and Inference with Docker , Hydra , DVC , Optuna </h1>
+<h1>Dog Breed Image Dataset Training, Evaluation, and Inference with Docker , Hydra , DVC , Optuna </h1>

-This repository contains a PyTorch Lightning-based project for classifying cat dog using a dataset from Kaggle.
-The project includes Docker support, a DevContainer setup, and inference using a pre-trained model.
-Configuration management is handled using Hydra.
+This repository hosts a PyTorch Lightning project designed for classifying dog breeds, using a dataset from Kaggle.
+The setup includes Docker support, a DevContainer environment, and inference capabilities with a pre-trained model.
+Configuration management is powered by Hydra, and hyperparameter optimization is facilitated through Optuna.

 Features